msi-ris/Tutorials/rnaseq_cmd.md

 ## <a name="6"></a> Part 6: More Complex Analyses
 This section will cover how to prepare for more complicated analyses than we support in `CHURP`.
-Examples of these types of analyses are experiments with nested designes, multi-factorial comparisons, or time series analyses.
+Examples of these types of analyses are experiments with nested designs, multi-factorial comparisons, or time series analyses.
 The example data set used in this tutorial is actually part of a more complex design that we simplified for the purposes of the tutorial.